 Top 10 Suicide Prevention Organizations and Resources

-Suicide is a topic that deserves our awareness all year round, but September shines a spotlight on this issue as Suicide Prevention Awareness Month.
+Suicide is a topic that deserves year-round awareness, but as Suicide Prevention Awareness Month, September shines a spotlight on this issue.
 If you or someone you care about is struggling with suicidal thoughts, there are many suicide prevention organizations that can help.
 If you believe your child or another person may be in immediate danger, call 911.
-Depression, thoughts of self-harm, and suicide are serious matters that always require swift attention.
+Thoughts of self-harm and suicide are serious matters that always require swift attention.

 1. Suicide Prevention Resource Center (SPRC)

-The SPRC is one of the most comprehensive resources for suicide prevention.
-In addition to information and training, they offer a hotline to help anyone who’s thinking of ending his or her life: 1 (800) 273-TALK.
-The website has links to resources in different states and a video providing advice on how to help talk people out of committing suicide.
+SPRC is one of the most comprehensive resources for suicide prevention.
+In addition to information and training, they offer a hotline to help anyone who’s experiencing suicidal ideation: 1-800-273-TALK.
+Their website has links to resources in different states and a video providing advice on how to help support those considering suicide.

 2. National Institute of Mental Health (NIMH)

 This website has lots of information about mental illness and suicide prevention, including statistics, symptoms, treatment options, and risk factors.
-This site is useful for understanding the connection between suicide and other mental health issues such as depression, bipolar disorder, and others.
+It also provides resources that can help people understand the connection between suicide and other mental health issues such as depression, bipolar disorder, and more.

-3. The Society for the Prevention of Teen Suicide (SPTS)
+3. Society for the Prevention of Teen Suicide (SPTS)

 Teen suicide is a growing problem in America and many other countries.
-SPTS is a non-profit organization created by parents whose teen-aged children committed suicide.
-It’s dedicated to helping to reduce the problem of teen suicide by providing resources for teens, as well as, parents and educators.
-SPTS pushes for legislation requiring teachers to undergo training in suicide prevention.
+SPTS is a nonprofit organization created by parents whose teen children died by suicide.
+It’s dedicated to helping to reduce the problem of teen suicide by providing resources for teens, parents, and educators.
+SPTS also pushes for legislation requiring teachers to undergo training in suicide prevention.

 4. Centers for Disease Control and Prevention (CDC)